dmbarbour/glas/docs/GlasGUI.md

         gui : UserAgent -> ()

-Here, UserAgent is an abstract, ephemeral RPC object.
-As an RPC object, this should be subject to code distribution: in case of networked operation, some code fragments from the user may evaluate on the server and vice versa to reduce network overheads.
-The UserAgent provides methods to access information about the display environment, to read and modify user state, and to render text, graphics, and other media. *Note:* A URL or query string would be modeled as user state.
+Here, UserAgent is an abstract, ephemeral RPC object that provides methods to render content.
+This allows for partial rendering even in case of a failed transaction.
+In addition to rendering, the UserAgent provides access user state and information about the display environment (window size, support for multi-media, etc.).
+A URL or query string would be modeled as user state.
+The application gui may discriminate on which interfaces UserAgent implements.

-An application can discriminate on which interfaces the UserAgent implements, and on observed user state.
-This allows for both extensions and restrictions.
-Different UserAgent APIs can support different use cases and contexts.
+One motive for this design is to support fine-grained code distribution.
+In case of networked operations, fragments of 'gui' might evaluate user-side, and parts of 'UserAgent' might evaluate application side, using fine-grained calls to subprograms.

 ## Rendering Temporal Media

-It is semantically awkward to directly 'play' a sound within a transaction loop, especially in context of aborted transactions.
-But indirectly, we could 'render' a sound spatially (e.g. as a graph), 'play' a sound graph via tooling (to help the user understand it), and allow the application to manipulate tools through a UserAgent.
-This separation would allow users to access the sound before commit and within the stable prefix of a transaction loop.
+It is semantically awkward to directly ask a UserAgent to 'play' music or other temporal media in context of repeating or aborted transactions.
+However, we could ask the UserAgent to 'render' a sound graph.
+Similarly, we could render a video as a deck of cards or list of frames, or just a box with an initial image and a play button.

+Indirectly, the video could be associated with some user state or tooling that indicates whether the video is playing, and that state could potentially be manipulated through the UserAgent.

 ## Forked GUI